privatenumber/github-cdn/readme.md

   - See the rate limit quota available on the Github API
   - Due to this limitation, **Github CDN is not a production-ready solution** to hosting code

-### Setting a custom token (for rate-limiting & private repos)
+### 🔑 Setting a custom token (for rate-limiting & private repos)
 You can use the token-input to attach your token to every Github CDN request via browser cookies.

 <!-- insert-token-input -->

-By using a custom token, you can access your private repos and use your own [rate limit quota](https://developer.github.com/v3/#rate-limiting).
+Use your token to access your private repos and your own [rate limit quota](https://developer.github.com/v3/#rate-limiting).

 ---